Wednesday, August 15, 2012

 Growing Power

 There are small ways we can recover our alignment with the earth, and re-establish our natural rhythms.
-Once you begin looking for places that our dominant culture messes with ways we could be aligned with the earth, a picture begins to emerge.
-This picture seems to suggest a methodical and inexorable pushing off from balance of all the earth-based, indigenous cultures of the world, beginning with the tribes of Europe.
-Cutting us off from our alignment makes us easier to control.
-This culture is still suffering from the hangover-effects of the Roman Empire's conquest of the "Barbarian Hordes".
-How many Christian holidays* follow the timing of the most holy days for earth-honoring people?
-How many of the "traditions" associated with Christmas or Easter are actually ancient practices and symbols associated with nature-worship?
+Once you begin looking for places that our dominant culture messes with ways we could be aligned with the earth, I develop eyes to see it all over the place.
+The pervasiveness of the pattern suggests a methodical attack on all the earth-based, indigenous cultures of the world, beginning with the tribes of Europe.
+(An excellent analysis of the decimation of the indigenous tribes of Europe and the connection to Eurocentric cultural relationships with indigenous cultures past and present is outlined by John Trudell in his speech/poetry reading, "DNA: Descendent Now Ancestor".)

 Why do calendar-months almost follow the moon's cycles but not quite?
 How aware are you of its cycles?
 Notice: does your body feel differently at different phases of the moon?
 Oceans and tides are affected by its pull...
 You walk on this earth.
 Why shouldn't you feel it, too?

-Ancient cultures across the world once planted by the moon.
+Ancient cultures across the world once timed their plantings by the moon.
 We used to know which crops should go in the earth when, based on the moon.
 I'd love to learn this someday...
 I think there are still a few keepers of this information.
 Throughout the season, there are other messages, as well.
 How soon the spring frogs begin to sing.
 When the corn puts forth its tassel.
 Much time would be spent in observation, in listening.
 Elders were our treasures, because they could help us decipher what the signals meant.
 Their decades of experience, and lineage of information from their grandparents, could tell us something about the messages of earth.
 The earth talks to us all the time-- we've only lost the culture that teaches us to hear it.

 We can regain alignment, and begin to hear those messages, in small ways every day.
 As Mary Oliver says, you have only to let the soft animal of your body love what it loves.
 My eyes hunger for natural light, so in the daytime I open the blinds.
 At night I cover my eyes for true darkness.
 Given a choice between the grass or a sidewalk, I take the path less traveled by. (and yes, it has made all the difference!).
 I notice the moon's phases.
 I celebrate the seasons.
 I greet the signs I recognize, in the parade of life-cycles going by.
 Did you smell those crabapple blossoms yet?
 Did you let the rain of the storm kiss your face?
 Why not be as wild as possible, within the cages of self-limitation this culture is so fond of?
 Spend an hour each day noticing nature, gardening or taking a walk.
-Liberate your calendar.
+Liberate your body's natural sense of time and season.
 Live by the sun and moon.

 Celebrating seasons also means eating locally.
 This early spring, I've been steadily browsing on the first early sprouts.
 Ever eaten stinging nettle, dandelion leaves, lily leaves, or fiddlehead ferns in your eggs or your soup?
 Wild-crafting is the art of knowing which of the plants out there are edible.
 These seasonal plants are natural food-medicines that help keep us healthy.
 Dandelion leaves and steamed nettles are excellent spring tonics for cleaning the liver, after a long winter of nothing but grains and roots.
 Try it!
 Way better for you than iceberg lettuce and California-shipped produce.
 All we need is truly right here.
 Little by little, we can regain the natural power and strength we once had as a people.
 As human creatures living in balance with the earth.
 It is possible.